meilisearch/documentation/learn/advanced/datatypes.md

 This article explains how Meilisearch handles the different types of data in your dataset.

 **The behavior described here concerns only Meilisearch's internal processes** and can be helpful in understanding how the tokenizer works.
-Docyument fields remain unchanged for most practical purposes not related to Meilisearch's inner workings.
+Document fields remain unchanged for most practical purposes not related to Meilisearch's inner workings.

 ## String